← Insights from Philippine History

 Bud Dajo, March 1906

 The military endpoint of Sulu resistance to American sovereignty came on the slopes of Mount Dajo on the island of Jolo in early March 1906.
-Approximately 600 to 1,000 Tausug — men, women, and children — had taken refuge in the crater of an extinct volcano, refusing to submit to American disarmament orders and to the cedula (head tax) that the colonial administration had imposed.
+(As with the preceding section, these events post-date our primary corpus; the account here follows the established American-period scholarship.)
+Approximately 600 to 1,000 Tausug — men, women, and children, by the standard estimates — had taken refuge in the crater of an extinct volcano, refusing to submit to American disarmament orders and to the cedula (head tax) that the colonial administration had imposed.

 Major General Leonard Wood ordered the position taken.
 American forces, supported by mountain artillery, climbed the slopes and assaulted the crater.
 The defenders, armed primarily with bladed weapons and a small number of firearms, were almost entirely killed.
 American casualties were approximately fifteen killed and seventy-five wounded.
 Estimates of Tausug dead range from approximately 600 to over 1,000.

-Mark Twain, then a vocal anti-imperialist, wrote a savage commentary on the event, characterizing the official American military reports as celebrating a “glorious victory” over an enemy that included “six hundred women and children” who “could not surrender even if they had wanted to” because the crater offered no escape.
+Mark Twain, then a vocal anti-imperialist, is reported by the standard literature to have written a savage commentary on the event, deriding the official American military reports for celebrating as a “glorious victory” the killing of an enemy that included hundreds of women and children who could not have surrendered because the crater offered no escape.
+(The exact wording is drawn from secondary accounts, not from a corpus source; we paraphrase rather than present a verbatim quotation we cannot here verify against the original.)
 The episode became, and remains, one of the iconic atrocities of American colonial history in the Philippines.

 Bud Dajo did not formally end Sulu sovereignty.
 The Sultanate continued to exist.
 The cedula was successfully imposed, but the religious and customary authority of the Sultan remained legally untouched.
 What Bud Dajo did was demonstrate, with unmistakable clarity, that the United States possessed both the will and the means to impose its sovereignty by overwhelming force — and that armed resistance by Sulu communities would be met with annihilation.